renevanpelt/awesome-serverless/README.md

 # A list of Resources about Serverless Development
-An extensive list of resources about Serverless Development
+An extensive list of resources about Serverless Development.
+This list is open source and I invite everybody to submit more links in any possible way.

-First of all, I would recommend everybody to watch this 1-hour talk called [Serverless --- reality or BS --- notes from the trenches](https://www.youtube.com/watch?v=PgZ2dxnj734) by [Lynn Langit](https://twitter.com/lynnlangit).
-In my opinion, the best way to spend one of your first hours exploring serverless development.

 ### General information